vikingmanas/SimpleCalculator/README.md

 cd simple-calculator
 Open the index.html file in your browser to view and use the calculator. 🌐

-Project Structure 🗂️
+## Project Structure 🗂️
-index.html: The main structure of the calculator UI 📝 style.css: Styles for the calculator layout and design 🎨 script.js: JavaScript file for calculator functionality 🖱️ Usage 🔧
+- **index.html**: The main structure of the calculator UI 📝
+- **style.css**: Styles for the calculator layout and design 🎨
+- **script.js**: JavaScript file for calculator functionality 🖱️

+## Usage 🔧
-Open the index.html file in your web browser 🌍.
+1. Open the `index.html` file in your web browser 🌍.
-Use the number buttons to input digits 🔢.
+2. Use the number buttons to input digits 🔢.
-Choose an operator (+, -, *, /) to perform the desired operation ➕➖✖️➗.
+3. Choose an operator (+, -, *, /) to perform the desired operation ➕➖✖️➗.
-Press "C" to clear the display 🧹.
+4. Press "C" to clear the display 🧹.

-Future Enhancements 🚀
+## Future Enhancements 🚀
-Add scientific calculator features (e.g., square root, exponents) 🔬 Keyboard support for easier number input ⌨️
+- Add scientific calculator features (e.g., square root, exponents) 🔬
+- Keyboard support for easier number input ⌨️
-Implement error handling for division by zero ⚠️ Contributing 🤝
+- Implement error handling for division by zero ⚠️

+## Contributing 🤝
 Feel free to fork this repository and submit pull requests for improvements.
 Make sure to follow the project's code style when contributing. 🛠️